 - Check to see if your tool is rated for heights you will be working at, as well.

-If you follow these tips, you’ll be able to work safely at heights.
+If you follow these tips and enroll in our construction safety courses, you’ll be able to work safely at heights.

 Interested in working at heights training?
 Register here!